AdityarNarayan/Starbucks_Udacity_Capstone_Project/README.md

 ### Blog_Post

-I have also written which gives you a breif summary about my project. https://github.com/AdityarNarayan/Starbucks_Udacity_Capstone_Project
+I have also written a blog post which gives you a breif summary about my project. https://github.com/AdityarNarayan/Starbucks_Udacity_Capstone_Project